NodeAlarmProxy/NodeAlarmProxy/readme.md

 ##Setup##

-`npm install nodealarmproxy
+`npm install nodealarmproxy`

 the `nap-example.js` shows a setup configuration.
 Replace the init parameters with your own.

 Available commands:

 `initConfig(Object)` will create the server and a proxy for other things to connect to (Envisalink only allows one connection... this allows for multiple connections via proxy).
+The object needs to be of the form:
+    { password:'password', //required
+        serverpassword:'serverpassword', //optional, will re-use password if not provided actualhost:config.host, //required
+        actualport:config.port, //optional, will use default port if not provided serverhost:'0.0.0.0', //optional, will use '0.0.0.0' if not provided serverport:config.port, //optional, will use default port if not provided zone:7, //required, this is the number of sensors you have partition:1, //required, this is the number of partitions... usually 1 proxyenable:true //enable the proxy or not
+    }

 `getCurrent()` will tell the nodealarmproxy to transmit the last known values.

-`manualCommand()` will send a command to the Envisalink 3 (do not include the checksum)
+`manualCommand(command)` will send a command to the Envisalink 3 (do not include the checksum).
+Command will be a string based on the envisalink 3 third party interface.

+Note:  If you don't want to run the proxy, set `proxyenable:false` or omit it entirely